UniversalDependencies/docs/validation.md

 [Line                   385]: Invalid UPOSTAG value _
 [Line                   467]: Unknown UPOS tag: _
 [Line                   467]: Invalid UPOSTAG value _
-[Line                   472]: Unknown attribute-value pair PartType=Sub
-[Line                   565]: Unknown attribute-value pair PartType=Sub
 [Line                   612]: Unknown attribute-value pair WordForm=Compound
 [Line                   623]: Unknown UPOS tag: _
 [Line                   623]: Invalid UPOSTAG value _
 [Line                   709]: Unknown attribute-value pair WordForm=Compound
-[Line                   763]: Unknown attribute-value pair PartType=Sub
 [Line                   764]: Unknown UPOS tag: _
 [Line                   764]: Invalid UPOSTAG value _
-[Line                   805]: Unknown attribute-value pair PartType=Sub
 [Tree number 38 on line 834]: Mismatch between the text attribute and the FORM field.
 Form is 'iisrailteanii' but text is 'israilteanii....'
 [Tree number 38 on line 834]: Mismatch between the text attribute and the FORM field.
 Form is '.' but text is 'israilteanii....'
 [Line                   867]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: 'israilteanii.'
 [Line                   920]: Unknown attribute-value pair WordForm=Compound
+[Line                   935]: Unknown UPOS tag: _
+[Line                   935]: Invalid UPOSTAG value _
+[Line                   975]: Unknown attribute-value pair WordForm=Compound
+[Line                   1041]: Unknown attribute-value pair WordForm=Compound
-[Line                   930]: Unknown attribute-value pair PartType=Sub
+[Line                   1057]: Unknown attribute-value pair WordForm=Compound
-[Line                   934]: Unknown attribute-value pair PartType=Sub
+[Line                   1273]: Unknown attribute-value pair WordForm=Compound
 ...suppressing further errors regarding Morpho
 [Tree number 59 on line 1436]: Mismatch between the text attribute and the FORM field.
 Form is 'pocăinţei' but text is 'pocăinței....'
 [Tree number 59 on line 1436]: Mismatch between the text attribute and the FORM field.
 Form is '.' but text is 'pocăinței....'